misoul/learnAngular1Phonecat/README.md

 ### Command Summaries
 The project is preconfigured with a number of npm helper scripts to make it easy to run the common tasks that you will need while developing:

 - npm start: Start a local development web server.
+Then navigate to http://localhost:8000
 - npm test: Start the Karma unit test runner.
 - npm run protractor: Run the Protractor end-to-end (E2E) tests.
 - npm run update-webdriver: Install the drivers needed by Protractor.
-- nodemon ./server.js: to use in place of http-server (or 'npm start')
+- nodemon ./server.js: to use in place of http-server (or 'npm start').
+Then navigate to http://localhost:3000/app

 ## Prerequisites